| 11.03 0.5 (4.75%) | 06-11 16:00 | |||||||||||||

 | 52-week | High : | 14.56 | Low : | 6.76 |

-Price has closed below its short-term moving average.
-Short-term moving average is currently below mid-term; and above long-term moving average.
-From the relationship between price and moving averages: This stock is BEARISH in short-term; and NEUTRAL in mid-long term.[ VREX ] has closed below the lower bollinger band by 9.1%.
-If price is in a downtrend band; this downward trend might continue.
-However a short term pullback inside the band is likely.
-Bollinger Bands are 11.1% narrower than normal.
-The current width of the bands does not suggest anything about the future direction or movement of prices.
+Price has closed above its short-term moving average.
+Short-term moving average is currently below mid-term; and below long-term moving average.
+From the relationship between price and moving averages: This stock is NEUTRAL in short-term; and BEARISH in mid-long term.[ VREX ] has closed It is unclear right now based on current values.
+43.4% narrower than normal.
+The narrow width of the bands suggests low volatility as compared to its normal range.
+The bands have been in this narrow range for 9 bars.
+This is a sign that the market may be about to initiate a new trend.

 | If tomorrow: | Open lower | Open higher |

-(VREX) Price Dynamics and Execution-Aware Positioning - Stock Traders Daily
+(VREX) and the Role of Price-Sensitive Allocations - Stock Traders Daily

 | Price to Book Value: P/BV, a ratio used to compare book value to its current market price, to gauge whether a stock is valued properly. |